These are the pronouns that students currently use and want other people to use when referring to them.

 For example, you can say, "Hi, I'm Caroline, and my pronouns are she/her."
 This will provide an opening for the student to share their pronouns if they so choose.
 If you ask someone what pronouns they use when you first meet them, they may feel forced to out themselves as transgender or gender nonbinary, which they may not be ready to do.
 Sharing your pronouns when introducing yourself can help ease the way for students to share theirs with you.

 There is a growing list of possible options for pronouns in use.
-At Columbia, students can select from five possible options, which are:
+Within Courseworks, students can select from these options:

 - Use my name as my pronoun